When is the best time to visit Maine?

 People joke that winters in places like Maine are six months long, but typically you can expect a 3-4 month season of wintery weather.
 If you are like us, you enjoy the change of seasons.
 Winter gives you a chance to grab a tackle box and ice fishing rod, and catch some beautiful fish on one of Maine’s 6,000 inland lakes.

 Winter is also a season when many people get outside to ski — either downhill or nordic.
 The downhill skiing in Maine is outstanding, especially at our favorite spot in the state, Sugarloaf.
+Just remember your best thermal underwear and heavyweight gear — it can get downright cold.
+But as fans of the North, that doesn’t deter us!

 For those visiting coastal towns in winter, keep in mind that many Maine restaurants and shops are seasonal, and they may be taking their own break during that time.